 The truth is, anyone can call themselves a professional coach.
 Unlike a psychiatrist or a dietician, who has to be registered with a governing body, the term “coach” isn’t protected.
 This means anyone can set up shop, offering any selection of services, and call themselves a coach.

-This is great, because it means life coaching is more accessible and isn’t gated behind layers of qualifications which cost money – not something everyone is privileged enough to have going spare.
+This is great because it means coaching is more accessible and isn’t gated behind layers of qualifications that cost money – not something everyone is privileged enough to have going spare.
 On the flip side, it means the onus is on the consumer to suss out who knows what they’re talking about and who doesn’t.

 Personally, I have no problem with coaches practicing without qualifications.
-Having done a certification with the International Coaching Federation, I can confirm there’s nothing in there that I couldn’t have learned by downloading a reading list and getting stuck in.
-Plus, I have faith (maybe too much) that the public can weed out anyone lying through their teeth.
+Having done a certification with the International Coaching Federation, I can confirm there’s nothing in there that I couldn’t have learned by downloading a reading list and getting stuck in, plus many, many hours of practice.

 What is coaching?